The Rational Male: 10 Red Pill Laws by Rollo Tomassi (Book Review)

 And nowhere is this more visible than in the sexual marketplace.

-Women reach their peak at around 23 YO, when men are just starting their ascension, peaking at 36.
+Women reach their peak at around 23 YO, while men are just starting their ascension, peaking at 36.

 Tomassi says: